nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list.md

 ### Data awaiting filing

 Where data exists in a provider system workflow that has not yet been integrated into the patient record, then it **MUST** not be sent.
+The associated text **MUST** also be added into the note field when the code is used.

 ## List elements ##